-- 4.6.1 When detailing activities online do not post any private information concerning yourself or others. - 4.6.2 Notify your mentor or email the location of your online materials to info@studentrobotics.org
+- 4.6.1 When detailing activities online do not post any private information concerning yourself or others. - 4.6.2 Notify Student Robotics about the location of your online materials on the Student Robotics forums.

-$^{^{3}\}mathrm{A}$ rook ie team is one from a school, college or independent group that hasn't competed in Student Robotics before.
+4A rookie team is one from a school, college or independent group that hasn't competed in Student Robotics before.